PakmanGames/yt-mcp/docs/extending.md

 # Extending yt-mcp

-This guide explains how to add new tools to either server.
-Both servers are designed to be extended — adding a tool is a small, contained change.
+This guide explains how to add new tools to the Python server (`server/`), which is the primary implementation.
+The TypeScript server (`src/`) is not under active development; its extension pattern is documented at the [end of this file](#adding-a-tool-to-the-typescript-server--archived) for reference only.

 ---